 In December 2014, the IASB issued Disclosure Initiative (Amendments to IAS 1 Presentation of Financial Statements).
 These amendments improve the existing presentation and disclosure requirements and encourage entities to apply professional judgment regarding disclosure and presentation in their financial statements.
 These amendments are effective for annual periods beginning on or after January 1, 2016.
-The Corporation is currently evaluating the impact of these amendments.
+The Corporation expects these amendments will have no material impact on its consolidated financial statements.